We're the pharmacy that checks

 - educating without adding to the complexity of the pharmaceutical industry.

 Quality can change significantly from one batch to the next and you get a new batch nearly every time you refill a medication.
 Harvard Medical School showed in a study on epileptic patients that refilling meds was correlated with a 2.3X increased chance of getting a siezure.
 Valisure doesn’t just check a drug one time, every single batch is sampled for rigorous testing.

 - No obligation to one manufacturer or source

 - Even if it costs Valisure more, quality comes first

 - Many batches fail our tests, you’ll never get them at Valisure

-See how America's first Analytical Pharmacy works.
+See how America's first Analytical Pharmacy works

 Report Bad Meds

-Report a Bad Medication Experience
+Ever Had a Bad Medication Experience?